GMT-458-Web-GIS/geogame-edanurp/README.md

   - Three.js

 ## Requirements
-  **HTML**: Sayfanın yapısını oluşturmak için kullanılmıştır.
+ - **HTML**: Used to create the structure of the page.
-- **CSS**: Sayfanın stilini ve düzenini belirlemek için kullanılmıştır.
+ - **CSS**: Used to determine the style and layout of the page.
-- **JavaScript**: Dinamik içerik oluşturma ve kullanıcı etkileşimlerini yönetmek için kullanılmıştır.
+ - **JavaScript**: Used to create dynamic content and manage user interactions.
-  - **Three.js**: 3D grafikler oluşturmak için kullanılan popüler bir JavaScript kütüphanesi.
+ - **Three.js**: A popular JavaScript library used to create 3D graphics.

 ## Screenshot of the Game